Background Checks and Verifications

-- For purposes of this policy, refer to Appendix: Listing of Senior and Other High-Level Leader Positions for Background Checks and Verifications.
+- For purposes of this policy, refer to Appendix: Senior and Other High-Level Leader Positions for Background Checks and Verifications.

 - Senior Leaders

 - Individuals specified as senior leaders in Board of Regents Policy: Reservation and Delegation of Authority.
-For purposes of this policy, refer to Appendix: Listing of Senior and Other High-Level Leader Positions for Background Checks and Verifications.
+For purposes of this policy, refer to Appendix: Senior and Other High-Level Leader Positions for Background Checks and Verifications.

 - Hiring Authority/Department

 - Identify and communicate about circumstances where legal, contractual or the nature of the work justify conducting background checks and verifications; ensure licensures are tracked and demonstrated where necessary; identify selected applicants and employees and facilitate the exchange of information with them to conduct background checks and verifications; obtain confirmation from vendors of successful completion of a background check for non-employees when required; and hold responsibility for costs of background checks and verifications in their department.

 - Advise hiring authorities/departments about circumstances where legal, contractual, or legitimate business needs justify conducting background checks and verifications; ensure postings include appropriate information about background check requirement; and conduct individualized assessment of background check and verification results.